Chapter 3: Communication

 • Be calm and steady

-• Don't force false enthusiasm
+• Do not force false enthusiasm

 • Keep it professional